alberto-galindo/risk-driven-vm-lab/labs/risk_prioritization/README.md

 * **Scenario A:** A CVSS 9.8 vulnerability with an EPSS of 0.001% (Low immediate risk).
 * **Scenario B:** A CVSS 7.5 vulnerability listed in CISA KEV (Critical immediate risk).

-> **Senior Conclusion:** The final report focuses remediation efforts on **Scenario B**, significantly reducing the organization's attack surface with minimal operational overhead.
+> The final report focuses remediation efforts on **Scenario B**, significantly reducing the organization's attack surface with minimal operational overhead.

 ## 🚀 Final Delivery